Interactive ontology debugging: two query strategies for efficient fault localization: Implementation details

+In the function \textsc{minimizeQuery}, the query $\qry$ of the resulting tuple $\tuple{\qry,\dx,\dnx,\dz}$ is iteratively reduced by applying \textsc{QuickXplain} such that sets $\dx$, $\dnx$ and $\dz$ are preserved.
+This is implemented by replacing the consistency checks performed by \textsc{QuickXplain} with checks that ensure that the reduction of the query preserves the partition.
+In order to check if a partition is preserved, a consistency/entailment check is performed for each element in $\dnx$ and $\dz$.
+Elements of $\dx$ need not be checked because these elements entail the query and therefore any reduction.
+In the worst case $n (2k \log (s/k) + 2k)$ consistency checks have to be performed in \textsc{minimizeQuery} where $k$ is the length of the minimized query.
+Entailments of leading diagnoses are reused.

-In Algorithm~\ref{algo:general} the function \textsc{getQuery} simply selects the query from the tuple stored in $T$ and subsequently the user is asked by \textsc{getAnswer}.
-Depending on the answer of the oracle, Algorithm~\ref{algo:general} extends either the set $\Te$ or the set $\Tne$.
-This is done to exclude corresponding diagnoses from the results of \textsc{HS-Tree} in further iterations.
+Algorithm~\ref{algo:general} invokes the function \textsc{getQuery} to obtain the query from the tuple stored in $T$ and calls \textsc{getAnswer} to query the oracle.
+Depending on the answer, Algorithm~\ref{algo:general} extends either the set $\Te$ or the set $\Tne$ and thus excludes diagnoses not compliant with the query answer from the results of \textsc{HS-Tree} in further iterations.
 Note, the algorithm can be easily adapted to allow the oracle to reject a query if the answer is unknown.
-In this case the algorithm proceeds with the next best query until no further queries are available.
+In this case the algorithm proceeds with the next best query (w.r.t. the \textsc{getScore} function) until no further queries are available.

-Algorithm~\ref{algo:general} stops if there is a diagnosis probability above the acceptance threshold $\sigma$ or if no query can be used to differentiate between the remaining diagnoses (i.e.\ the score of the minimal score query is $1$).
+Algorithm~\ref{algo:general} stops if the difference in the probabilities of the top two diagnoses is greater than the acceptance threshold $\sigma$ or if no query can be used to differentiate between the remaining diagnoses (i.e.\ the score of the minimum score query equals to the maximum score of the used measure).
 The most probable diagnosis is then returned to the user.
 If it is impossible to differentiate between a number of highly probable minimal diagnoses, the algorithm returns a set that includes all of them.
-Moreover, in the first case (termination on $\sigma$), the algorithm can continue, if the user is not satisfied with the returned diagnosis and at least one query exists.
+Moreover, in the first case (termination due to $\sigma$), the algorithm can continue if the user is not satisfied with the returned diagnosis and at least one further query exists.

 Additional performance improvements can be achieved by using greedy strategies in Algorithm~\ref{algo:computeQuery}.
-The idea is to guide the search in a way that a leaf node of the left-most branch of a search tree will contain such a set of diagnoses $\dx$ that might result in a tuple $\tuple{\qry,\dx,\dnx,\dz}$ with a low-score query.
+The idea is to guide the search such that a leaf node of the left-most branch of a search tree contains a set of diagnoses $\dx$ that might result in a tuple $\tuple{\qry,\dx,\dnx,\dz}$ with a low-score query.
 This method is based on the property of Equation~\ref{eq:score} that $sc(\qry)=0$ if